andrefetch/andrefetch/README.md

 A terminal-native AI coding agent that was built in Python.
 Engineered with a tool-calling architecture that allows the agent to read, write, and help you build.

 **[Food Truck Finder](https://github.com/andrefetch/drexel-foodtruck-finder)**
-Full-stack web app for discovering local food trucks.
+Full-stack web app for discovering local food trucks in the Drexel area.
 Built with Flask and SQLAlchemy on a team using Agile methodology, deployed live.

 **[Space Shooter](https://github.com/andrefetch/SpaceShooter)**
 Recreation of a popular mini-game *Asteroids* built with Python and used to practice Object-Oriented concepts such as Class Design, Inheritance, and Polymorphism